-Having some or all your staff work from home has many advantages.
-One of which is the reduction of both time and office costs.
-Remote.co tells us, employees who work from home save a lot of time by not commuting and are more productive and healthy than those with long commutes.
+Employees who work from home save a lot of time by not commuting and are more productive and healthy than those with long commutes.
 Remote workers take fewer sick days and are happier.
 However, managing a remote team can be tricky.
 It is harder to connect with people and understand their needs.
-A lack of face-to-face time makes it difficult for employees to work as a team.
+Not to mention, lack of face-to-face time can make it difficult to have this organic sense of team collaboration

 Skype needs little introduction, being one of the most popular communication apps in the world.
 It has everything you need for day-to-day communication in a remote team: chat, voice conferences, file sharing, and the ability to make phone calls.

 As remote teams communicate mostly in writing, Grammarly is a great tool to have.
-It helps your team members avoid stupid mistakes and produce quality text for everything from emails to social media posts.
-And it is free.
+It helps your team members avoid unnoticed spelling errors, or overlooked grammar mistakes.
+You’ll produce more quality texts for everything from emails to social media posts.
+And it is free!

 Bear is a writing and note taking app for Apple products.
 It is perfect for everything from quick notes to in-depth essays.
 It has a focus mode that helps you concentrate and advanced markup options with full in-line image support.
 While it has less features than some other similar apps (Evernote), it is faster and easier to use.